python-poetry/poetry/docs/docs/configuration.md

 If set to `true` the `--always-copy` parameter is passed to `virtualenv` on creation of the venv.
 Thus all needed files are copied into the venv instead of symlinked.
 Defaults to `false`.

+### `virtualenvs.options.system-site-packages`: boolean

+Give the virtual environment access to the system site-packages directory.
+Applies on virtualenv creation.
+Defaults to `false`.

 ### `repositories.<name>`: string